 “Preparing the healthcare leaders of the future with the tools they need is critically important, and we’ve constructed an educational experience that is both rigorous and relevant.
 Also, healthcare is best executed as a team effort, and diverse teams are stronger and more effective.
 We’re delighted that our executive MBA/MS classes are diverse in both gender, ethnicity, and experience.”

-Course Taught: Healthcare Practice
+Course Taught: Healthcare Innovation and Transformation

 “This is a great program.
 I say that primarily because of the students.
 Their quality and experience allow for a fun and effective learning experience.
 I think one of the best decisions the program made was to balance the participants in the program between practitioners and those with other relevant work experiences.
 The depth and breadth of the students backgrounds make for great class discussion and enhances the ability to include different perspectives when examining issues."